ros2torial/bot_builder/doc/zenoh_ros2_examples.md

 # Zenoh ros2 examples

-It contains examples of ros2 topic, service, action communication using zenoh along with some security examples.
+It contains examples of ros2 topic, service and action communication using zenoh along with some security examples.

 ### Topic